 This Clause 13 applies if the Buyer is a business

 13.1 The Seller must be notified of any defect in the quality or condition of the Goods within 3 working days of receipt of the Goods by the Buyer.

-13.2 In the event that the Goods are standard catalogue items (ie. the Goods are contained within the Catalogue or on the Website) then the Buyer may cancel the contract within 14 days from the date of receipt by contacting the Seller's Customer Support Team [email protected] or by telephone 0345 646 1140 (From outside the UK: +44 (0)1908 651112), whereupon the Seller can make arrangements with the Buyer for the collection of the Goods at the Buyer’s expense via the Seller’s carrier.
+13.2 In the event that the Goods are standard catalogue items (ie. the Goods are contained within the Catalogue or on the Website) then the Buyer may cancel the contract within 14 days from the date of receipt by contacting the Seller's Customer Support Team [email protected], whereupon the Seller can make arrangements with the Buyer for the collection of the Goods at the Buyer’s expense via the Seller’s carrier.
 Alternatively the Buyer can return the Goods themselves at their expense via a signed for service.
 Goods cannot be returned without an authorised returns number.
 The Buyer is responsible for return postage costs unless the Goods prove to be faulty.